 Power of Attorney (POA)

-If there's any chance you'll need to communicate with, or sign paperwork for OSFA while you're abroad, be sure to give OSFA a copy of your Power of Attorney agreement.
+If there's any chance you'll need to communicate with, or sign financial paperwork for UNL while you're abroad, be sure to give the Husker Hub a copy of your Power of Attorney (POA) agreement.
 It will allow your POA designee to more easily step in and help out in your absence.

-If you spend an extended period of time abroad, pay special attention to deadlines like completing a FAFSA for next year and filing your income taxes.
+If you spend an extended period of time abroad, pay special attention to deadlines like completing a FAFSA for next year, filing your income taxes, signing a lease, voting, etc.